jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 ```

 3. ### Component tokens
 Finely tuned control over how individual components should look.
 Can refer back to global and contextual tokens.
-Change component visuals without touching any CSS.
+Change component visuals without touching any CSS values and adding random ones in.

 ```css
 /* Component tokens */